-Given these challenges facing today’s lawyers, it is important to provide them tools to help them face such adversity and challenges.
-In the past two decades there have been great strides made into research on two incredibly important tools: mindfulness and resiliency.
+Given these challenges facing today’s lawyers, it is important to provide the tools to help them face such adversity and challenges.
+In the past two decades, there have been great strides made into research on two incredibly important tools: mindfulness and resiliency.

 - Mindfulness is a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and bodily sensations, used as a therapeutic technique.

 - Resilience is the process of adapting well in the face of adversity, trauma, tragedy, threats, or even significant sources of stress.

 Companies all over the world are taking notice of the benefits of mindfulness and resiliency.
 Aetna, Nike, P&G, Apple, Google, Maersk, Facebook, Target, Goldman Sachs, and General Mills are just a few examples of the many major corporations that are investing in mindfulness and resiliency initiatives.